Ready to reveal the Cadillac CTS’s finest and worst years? Buckle up!

 The Best Years: 2016, 2017, 2018, 2019

 Engine options?
 You’ve got a smorgasbord of power to choose from.
 There’s the efficient 2.0L LTG Ecotec turbo four-cylinder that pumps out 268 hp.
 Not enough?
 How about the 3.6L LGX V6 that cranks out 335 hp?
 Still want more?
-The Cadillac CTS-V’s 6.2L LT4 V8 delivers a tire-smoking 640 hp.
+The Cadillac CTS-V’s 6.2L LT4 V8 delivers a tire-scorching 640 hp.
 That’s not a car engine, that’s a rocket with wheels.

 The Neutral Year: 2015